Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Learn Basic Phrases in the Local Language

 Learning basic phrases in the local language will allow you to better read signs and maps and ask for directions and help if needed.
-It will make you less vulnerable to scams and rip-offs since you’ll be able to negotiate prices more easily.
+This is a great safety tip for solo female travelers, and It will make you less vulnerable to scams since you’ll be able to negotiate prices more easily.
 It’ll also help you connect with and befriend locals who can provide assistance if necessary.

 Contributed by Ingrid of Second Half Travels